OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 Supervisor
 ----------

 `Supervisor <http://supervisord.org/>`_ is a process manager used inside the OpenNebula Front-end container image as a manager of services.
-Once :ref:`the bootstrap script <container_bootstrap>` is done with the setup of the container, Supervisor takes control over the container.
-It has a responsibility for the lifetime of (almost) all the processes inside the running container.
+Once :ref:`the bootstrap script <container_bootstrap>` is done with the setup of the container, Supervisor takes control of the container.
+It has responsibility for the lifetime of (almost) all the processes inside the running container.

 This is a quick introduction to using Supervisor.

 .. note::

-    We expect the user to know how to list running containers and has a basic knowledge of the Docker CLI.
+    We expect the user to know how to list running containers and to have a basic knowledge of the Docker CLI.
 Otherwise, check the :ref:`container basics <container_basics>`.

 Enter the running container: